ahmed3liwa/WakeCapBusReservation/README.md

    ## Login

-       * wrapping idintiy server login to sign user in and generate token.
+       * wrapping identity server login to sign user in and generate token.

 	   * Request:
        {